external-secrets/external-secrets/docs/provider/conjur.md

 ## Conjur Provider

-The section describes how to set up the Conjur external secrets provider setup.
+The section describes how to set up the Conjur provider with External Secrets Operator (ESO).
+For a working example, see the [Accelerator-K8s-External-Secrets repo](https://github.com/conjurdemos/Accelerator-K8s-External-Secrets).

 ### Prerequisites

 Before installing the Conjur provider, you need:

 *   A running Conjur Server, with:
-    *   An accessible Conjur endpoint without trailing paths ('/'), ex: `https://myapi.example.com`.
+    *   An accessible Conjur endpoint, provided to ESO without trailing paths ('/').
+For example, `https://myapi.example.com`.
     *   Your configured Conjur authentication info (such as `hostid`, `apikey`, or JWT service ID).
 For more information on configuring Conjur, see [Policy statement reference](https://docs.cyberark.com/conjur-open-source/Latest/en/Content/Operations/Policy/policy-statement-ref.htm).
     *   Support for your authentication method (`apikey` is supported by default, `jwt` requires additional configuration).
     *   **Optional**: Conjur server certificate (see [below](#conjur-server-certificate)).
-*   Kubernetes cluster
+*   A Kubernetes cluster with ESO installed.
-    -   External Secrets Operator is installed.

 ### Conjur server certificate